Overview

 Program Objectives

-The graduate program is designed to prepare individuals for academic and research careers in cell biology.
+The graduate program is designed to prepare individuals for academic and other careers in cell biology and scientific research.
 Students are encouraged to obtain a broad background in the various disciplines and develop and pursue a research project in one of the areas of scientific investigation currently available in the department.